At first glance, positive body image and body positivity may seem like the same thing, but they are not.

 It’s about existing in a world and being treated humanely regardless of how your body looks.

 Individuals who live in marginalized bodies have done so much work starting and continuing the body positive movement.
-And the problem is, well, privileged women.
-Honestly, like myself, white, cis, smaller bodied…etc. Have, most likely unintentionally, made it into something it’s not.
+The problem is, well, privileged women.
+Honestly, like myself, white, cis, smaller bodied etc. Have, most likely unintentionally, made it into something it’s not.
 I can understand why it happened.
 Who doesn’t like the idea of “body positivity”?
 But now, the voices of people who have started the movement are diluted, due to the other “body positive” noise that’s out there.

 Body Positivity vs. “Positive Body Image”